 Walls.
 Paint walls or use washable wallpaper.
 Avoid pennants, pictures, wreaths, flower arrangements, or other items that collect dust on the walls.

 Window coverings.
 Avoid heavy curtains and Venetian or mini-blinds that can catch a lot of dust and are not easily cleaned.
 Use window shades instead.
 If curtains are used, they should be washed monthly in hot water.

 Sleeping and napping.
-Your child should nap or sleep only in his or her own bed, which has been made dust-free.
+Your child should nap or sleep in his or her own bed, which has been made dust-free.
 When your child travels or visits, he or she should take a nonallergic pillow with him or her.

 Playing.
 If your child has asthma, do not allow him or her to jump on furniture or beds or wrestle on carpeted floors.
 Avoid fabric toys or stuffed animals.
 If your child has stuffed animals, they should be machine washable and washed in hot water or placed in the freezer overnight at least weekly.
 Store toys in a closed container.